Keenethics > Blog > Scrum, Kanban, Lean, XP, or Waterfall: How to Choose Your Optimal Development Methodology?

 Extreme Programming is the most prescriptive PM methodology among the ones mentioned in this article.
 It can be both advantage and disadvantage — depending on the project specifics.

-Extreme Programming is the most suitable for the projects with dynamically changing requirements, small, co-located development team, and the technology which allows for automated testing.
+Extreme Programming is the most suitable for projects with dynamically changing requirements, small, co-located development teams, and technology that allows for automated testing.

 Final Remarks